What is the National Quality Framework (NQF)

 Source: Acecqa 2019

-Before and After School Care is available to children from 7.30am to 9.00am and 3pm to 6pm on school days.
+Before and After School Care is available to children from 7.30-9.00am and 3-6pm on school days.

 To enrol please download a current Parent Information Sheet and Enrolment Form – see Enrolment Forms.
 Please remember if your contact details change during the year then you should let us know as soon as possible.